conradz/hut-accordion/README.md

 Triggered when the selected section changes. `element` will be a `.accordion-section` element or else `null` if no section is selected.

-## Style Reference

-The base CSS style only defines basic layout and formatting of the accordion.
-You should add your own style when using it.
-Import the base style by using [npm-css](https://github.com/shtylman/npm-css) and add `@import "hut-modal"` to your stylesheet.
-Use the selectors defined below for your own styling.

-### `.hut-accordion`

-The root of each accordion component.
-This element contains all the sections in the accordion.

-### `.accordion-section`

-An accordion section, which must be nested inside of the `.hut-accordion` element.

-### `.accordion-section.accordion-selected`

-The `.accordion-selected` class is added to the `.accordion-section` element when that section is currently the selected section.

-### `.accordion-header`

-The header element for a section.
-This is nested inside the `.accordion-section` element.

-### `.accordion-content`

-The content element for a section.
-This section is normally hidden when not selected.
-This is nested inside the `.accordion-section` element.